apache/accumulo-website/contributor/git.md

     `git checkout <apache_id>/ACCUMULO-<issue#> master`

-2. Create the feature, commiting early and often to appropriately outline the "story" behind the feature and it's implementation.
+2. Create the feature, committing early and often to appropriately outline the "story" behind the feature and it's implementation.

 3. As long as you have not collaborating with others, `git-rebase` your feature